Azure/azure-sdk-for-c/sdk/samples/iot/README.md

     </p>
     </details>

-    <details><summary><b>Direct Method:</b></summary>
+    <details><summary><b>Commands:</b></summary>
     <p>

     Two device commands are supported in this sample: `reboot` and `getMaxMinReport`.

-    <b>To invoke a command:</b> Select your device's Direct Method tab in the Azure IoT Explorer.

-    - To invoke `reboot` on the Temperature Controller, enter the command name `reboot`.
-Select Invoke method.
+    - To invoke `reboot` on the Temperature Controller, select the "Default component" and go to the "Commands" tab.
+Find `reboot` and enter a delay payload.
+Select "Send command".
-    - To invoke `getMaxMinReport` on Temperature Sensor 1, enter the command name `thermostat1/getMaxMinReport` along with a payload using an [ISO8601](https://en.wikipedia.org/wiki/ISO_8601) time format.
-Select Invoke method.
+    - To invoke `getMaxMinReport` on Temperature Sensor 1, select the "thermostat1" and go to the "Commands" tab.
+Find `getMaxMinReport` and enter a payload using an [ISO8601](https://en.wikipedia.org/wiki/ISO_8601) time format.
+Select "Send command".
-    - To invoke `getMaxMinReport` on Temperature Sensor 2, enter the command name `thermostat2/getMaxMinReport` along with a payload using an [ISO8601](https://en.wikipedia.org/wiki/ISO_8601) time format.
-Select Invoke method.
+    - To invoke `getMaxMinReport` on Temperature Sensor 2, select the "thermostat2" and go to the "Commands" tab.
+Find `getMaxMinReport` and enter a payload using an [ISO8601](https://en.wikipedia.org/wiki/ISO_8601) time format.
+Select "Send command".

     ```json
     "2020-08-18T17:09:29-0700"